 Timber is a vital resource, used to make paper, furniture and in construction for things like roof rafters, floorboards, doors and window frames.
-Our Estate Carpenter knows what kind of wood works best for different situations and is an expert craftsman.
+Our Estate Carpenters know what kind of wood works best for different situations and are expert craftsman.